jquansah/hackag.tech/README.md

 | 4pm | Group Report out | Teams Report on Progress. |

 ### Hackathon Work (write, test, write, test, write, test...)
-**Mon, July 10 to Wed, July 12, 10am Central Time**, Omaha, Nebraska @ ASABE Conference.
+**Mon, July 10 to Wed, July 12, 10am Pacific Time**, Anaheim, California @ ASABE Conference.

 **Location:** Hack-a-thon Area in the Exhibit Hall

 Work on your designs!
 Ask for help from people that stop by!
 The space is yours.

 ### Final Demos
-**Wed, July 12, 10:15am to 12:15pm Central Time**, Omaha, Nebraska @ ASABE Conference.
+**Wed, July 12, 10:15am to 12:15pm Pacific Time**, Anaheim, California @ ASABE Conference.

 **Location:** Hack-a-thon Area in the Exhibit Hall